machine-detonation/6DBFEE/README.md

-I DO hide/block freely so my DNIs are literally just a synonym for "people that I don't like and get blocked on sight)
+[^1]: I DO hide/block freely so my DNIs are literally just a synonym for "people that I don't like and/or get blocked on sight)

 ## Do Not Interact/Interact With Caution